 VITAS Music Therapy Helps Patients Tune In

 Because music is non-threatening, enjoyable and enhances brain function, people of diverse ages, backgrounds and abilities can gain therapeutic benefits through music therapy.
 When offered to those at the end of life, music therapy can bind with other healing efforts to address the physical, emotional, cognitive and social needs of hospice patients.
+While not appropriate for every hospice patient, music therapy can be surprisingly effective with an otherwise unresponsive patient.

 Who Can Benefit from Music Therapy?